U.S. rebukes Israel's victorious Netanyahu on Mideast policy

 DEEP CONCERN

-Speaking to reporters aboard Air Force One, Earnest said the administration would communicate its concern directly to the Israeli government over rhetoric used by Netanyahu's campaign.
+Speaking to reporters aboard Air Force One on the way to Cleveland, Earnest said the administration would communicate its concern directly to the Israeli government over much-criticized rhetoric used by Netanyahu's campaign.

 Arabs comprise about 20 percent of Israel's population of eight million and have long complained about discrimination.
 They emerged from Tuesday's vote as the third largest party.